-The Company performed its annual goodwill impairment test as of July 1, 2017 with no indication of impairment as of the test date.
-As of the test date, the fair value of the reporting units was substantially in excess of their carrying values.
-The Company will perform its next scheduled annual test of goodwill in the third quarter of 2018 should no triggering events occur which would require a test prior to the next annual test.
-At December 31, 2017 and 2016, the dredging segment's goodwill was \$76.6 million.
-At December 31, 2017 and 2016, the environmental & infrastructure segment's goodwill was \$7.0 million.
+The Company has one operating segment which is also the Company's one reportable segment and reporting unit.
+The historical environmental & infrastructure segment has been retrospectively presented as discontinued operations and assets and liabilities held for sale and is no longer reflected in continuing operations.
+The Company performed its annual goodwill impairment test as of July 1, 2018 with no indication of impairment as of the test date.
+As of the test date, the fair value of the reporting unit was substantially in excess of its carrying value.
+The Company will perform its next scheduled annual test of goodwill in the third quarter of 2019 should no triggering events occur which would require a test prior to the next annual test.
+At December 31, 2018 and 2017, the Company's goodwill was \$76.6 million.

-Results of Operations-Fiscal Years Ended December 31, 2017, 2016 and 2015
+Results of Operations-Fiscal Years Ended December 31, 2018, 2017 and 2016